guppyfish123/SOC_Lab/Installation/FileBeat.md

 <br><br>

 ## <div id="startup">🚀 Startup
-To configure Filebeat so that it starts automatically on boot, run the following command:
+1.To configure Filebeat so that it starts automatically on boot, run the following command:
 ```bash
 sudo /bin/systemctl daemon-reload
 sudo /bin/systemctl enable filebeat
 ```
-Filebeat can now be started using the following:
+2. Filebeat can now be started using the following:
 ```bash
 sudo systemctl start filebeat
 ```

-To check that filebeat is running and startup hasn't failed, use the following command:
+3. To check that filebeat is running and startup hasn't failed, use the following command:
 ```bash
 sudo systemctl status filebeat
 ```

-In the event that filebeat fails to start, use the following commands to look at the logs to determine the reason:
+4. In the event that filebeat fails to start, use the following commands to look at the logs to determine the reason:
 ```bash
 journalctl -u filebeat -n 50

 # -n is the number of line you want to print out
 ```

-To stop filebeat at any point while running, use the following command:
+6. To stop filebeat at any point while running, use the following command:
 ```bash
 sudo systemctl stop filebeat
 ```